mooz/js-doc/README.md

 ```

 ## Example
-paste the codes below into your .emacs.el file and you can
+Paste the codes below into your configuration file and you:

 1. insert function document by pressing `Ctrl + c, i`
-2. insert `@tag` easily by pressing `@` in the JsDoc style comment
+2. insert `@tag` easily by pressing `@` in the JSDoc style comment

  If you want to see the tag description, just input the next command
    M-x js-doc-describe-tag